ALMAGAL VI. The spatial distribution of dense cores during the evolution of cluster-forming massive clump: Results

 We show in Fig.\,\ref{Fig:QparLoverM} the values of the $Q$ parameter as a function of the clump $L/M$ ratio for the 226 ALMAGAL fields with $N_{cores}\,\geq\,10$, and we included measurements from the ASHES pilot \citep{Sanhueza2019} and the ASSEMBLE survey \citep{Xu2024}.
 The 39 fields with $L/M\leq2$\,L$_{\odot}$/M$_{\odot}$ expand the sample provided by the ASHES survey for the early evolutionary phases \citep{Sanhueza2019, Morii2024}, and indicate that these early phases have cores that are mainly distributed in fractal-type subclusters, with 13 fields showing $Q\,<\,0.65$.
-Fields with a clear signature of a concentrated distribution are rare in these young clumps, and only 4 of them can be robustly classified as centrally concentrated ($Q\,>\,0.8$).
-Although the occurrence of systems with a more pronounced centrally concentrated distributions (i.e. $Q\,>\,0.8$) is certainly higher in the later stages of their evolution, mild/high subclustered distributions of cores still remain present at later stages, as $Q\,<\,0.65$ is found in 27 systems out of 124 with $L/M\,>\,10$\,L$_{\odot}/$M$_{\odot}$.
+Fields with a clear signature of a concentrated distribution are rare in these young clumps, and only four of them can be robustly classified as centrally concentrated ($Q\,>\,0.8$).
+Although the occurrence of systems with a more pronounced centrally concentrated distributions (i.e., $Q\,>\,0.8$) is certainly higher in the later stages of their evolution, mild or high subclustered distributions of cores are still present at later stages, as $Q\,<\,0.65$ is found in 27 systems out of 124 with $L/M\,>\,10$\,L$_{\odot}/$M$_{\odot}$.

-We do not find a significant relationship between $Q$ and $L/M$, on the contrary, we observe a large scatter of $Q$ for any interval of $L/M$, which is not connected to the level of fragmentation or to other clump-averaged properties, such as, for example, the clump surface density.
-It is unclear what the reasons are behind this large scatter, which may not be only caused by statistics but also by additional factors, like, for example, the surrounding local environment, which are considered in our analysis.
-A weak dependence of $Q$ with the $L/M$ ratio may be identified, but the Pearson and Spearman correlation coefficients equal to $\rho_{p}$ = 0.18 and $\rho_{s}$ = 0.185 with $p$-values of 0.0067 and 0.0053 are significantly lower than the values reported by \cite{Xu2024} ($\rho_{p}$ = 0.60 and $\rho_{s}$ = 0.57).
+We do not find a significant relationship between $Q$ and $L/M$, on the contrary, we observe a large scatter of $Q$ for any interval of $L/M$, which is not connected to the level of fragmentation or to other clump-averaged properties, for example the clump surface density.
+It is unclear what the reasons are behind this large scatter, which may not be only caused by statistics but also by additional factors not considered in our analysis, as, for example, the surrounding local environment.
+A weak dependence of $Q$ with the $L/M$ ratio may be identified, but the Pearson and Spearman correlation coefficients equal to $\rho_{p}$ = 0.18 and $\rho_{s}$ = 0.185 with $p$-values of 0.0067 and 0.0053 are significantly lower than the values reported by \cite{Xu2024}: $\rho_{p}$ = 0.60 and $\rho_{s}$ = 0.57.
 This indicates that if a transition between spatial distribution patterns exists in massive clumps, it may require additional factors than simply the internal clump evolution.